Nithishka09ch/HelloGitHub/README.md

 # HelloGitHub
-day 1 of my learning coding challenge
+day 1 of my learningcoding